trtworld/resize-on-the-fly/readme.md

 - Use AWS Waff service for limiting number of requests
 - Add a list of allowed resolution in Lambda code to prevent abuse usage of unwanted resolutions
 - Add an error page in Lambda.
 You will redirect to this error page when ever something goes wrong with Lambda
-- Enable Api Gateway cache to improve slight performance increase in images with the same url
+- Enable Api Gateway cache to improve slight performance increase for error responses
 - Usage other features of Sharp library.
 This template configured for basic usage.
+See doc for[Sharp](http://sharp.dimens.io/en/stable/).

 **Notes**